RMBraun/react-swipeable-infinite-carousel/README.md

 }

 const CustomIndexes = ({
-  startIndex, //index of the left-most displayed item endIndex,  //index of the right-most displayed item slideAnchors, //information about each slide (start and end scroll offsets and slide width)
+  activeIndexes, //Array of numbers specifying which indexes are active startIndex, //index of the left-most displayed item endIndex,  //index of the right-most displayed item slideAnchors, //information about each slide (start and end scroll offsets and slide width)